Paying your rent

 Pay by telephone

-Payments can also be made using our 24 hour automated telephone line by dialling 0345 200 1173.
-Please ensure you have your tenancy number and debit card number available.
+Payments can be made using our 24 hour automated telephone line by calling 0345 200 1173.
+Make sure you have your tenancy number and debit card number available.

 Post Office and PayPoint

 You can pay your rent at any Post Office or shop that displays a PayPoint sign throughout the country.
 Find your nearest Pay Point store.

 You will need to show your plastic rent card.
 You should allow two or three working days for the payment to reach us.
 Payments made on a Thursday or Friday at the Post Office may not reach your rent account until the following week.
 This may result in your rent account being in arrears.

 Always keep the payment receipt for future reference.
 Post Offices cannot give you a balance on your account or advice on rent matters, you should contact the Estates Management Department, where staff will be happy to help.